Education, Work and Research Experience

 University Didactics, Teaching and Supervising Experience

-Organization of Scientific Workshops,
+Organization of Scientific Symposia, Conferences, or Workshops;

 Membership in Scientific Networks and Societies